Skip to content

 But why is 16:9 video the standard aspect ratio for so many platforms?

 But people don’t just watch videos on their televisions anymore.
-In fact, about 62% of viewers said they watch videos on mobile devices.
+In fact, about 70% of viewers who watch digital video do so on mobile devices.

 Common Aspect Ratios For Social Media Videos